craftyfm/craft-form-builder/docs/render.md

 {% endif %}
 ```

-> This gives you full control over how and when the plugin’s assets are loaded in your templates.
+> This gives you full control over when the plugin’s assets are loaded in your templates.